Lawyer For Rand Paul's Neighbor Says 'Trivial' Dispute Led To Assault

 The new details shed light on an attack on Paul in which he was reportedly tackled from behind while he was mowing the yard at his home in Bowling Green, Ky., on Friday afternoon.
 After police were called, officers arrested Paul's neighbor, retired anesthesiologist Rene Boucher, setting off widespread speculation over what might have motivated the incident.

-Boucher, a Democrat, has lived next door to Paul, a libertarian, for 17 years, Boucher's attorney, Matt Baker, said in a statement to member station WKU Public Radio.
+Boucher, a Democrat, has lived next door to Paul, a Republican, for 17 years, Boucher's attorney, Matt Baker, said in a statement to member station WKU Public Radio.
 Here's more from Baker:

 "The unfortunate occurrence of November 3rd has absolutely nothing to do with either's politics or political agendas.
 It was a very regrettable dispute between two neighbors over a matter that most people would regard as trivial.
 We sincerely hope that Senator Paul is doing well and that these two gentlemen can get back to being neighbors as quickly as possible."

-Paul's senior adviser, Doug Stafford, has said that the injuries to Paul, R-Ky., are painful and can be dangerous.
+Paul's senior adviser, Doug Stafford, has said that the injuries to the Kentucky Republican are painful and can be dangerous.
 It's not known when the senator might be able to travel or return to work in Congress.

 In an interview with local news WBKO Channel 13, Baker said, "It was absolutely not planned out beforehand."